-Browse this website for examples of formatting your paper, recording in-text citations, and creating a reference list.
-Follow the links where available, or make an appointment with a (free) tutor for more detailed instruction.
+Browse this website for examples of how to format your paper, record in-text citations, and create a reference list.
+Follow the links where available, or make an appointment with our Writing Support Specialist for more detailed instruction.

 Note: It is important to give credit to the authors and sources from where you get your ideas.
 To not give credit is considered plagiarism.
 Check out GPRC's Student Misconduct Policy for more information on what plagiarism is and how to avoid it.
 Talk to your instructor if you are still unsure.

 Important terms to remember

 Paraphrased vs. direct quote: To paraphrase means to take someone's idea or words and put them into your own words.
 A direct quote is when you take someone's idea word for word.
 Put direct quotes in quotation marks.
 Do not put paraphrased information in quotation marks.
 Place an in-text citation after all direct quotes and paraphrased sections.

 In-text citations: the brief source information that you place immediately after a direct quote or a paraphrased idea.

 Reference List: The list of all the full bibliographic citations for the sources you have used in your paper.
 Every in-text citation must have a corresponding reference entry at the end of the paper.
 Hint: create a full bibliographic entry at the same time as your in-text citation.
 This will save you a lot of time at the end of your paper.

 The 7th Edition of the APA citation style came out in October 2019.
 Listed below are some of the major changes between the 6th and 7th edition: